Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Discussion

 \section{Discussion}

-In this manuscript we have proposed a set of methods for estimating the sampling distribution of a Bayesian test statistic across the model parameter space.
-The goal is to estimate a variety of design operating characteristics in an efficient manner in the context of adaptive clinical trials.
-We take advantage of the spatial correlation throughout the model parameter space to ``interpolate" the parameters of the sampling distribution.
-The PPE distribution parameters are modelled as independent Gaussian processes trained over a set of observations obtained by simulating the trial design over an initial set of model parameter values.
+In this article we propose a set of methods for estimating the sampling distribution of a Bayesian probability statement---used for decision making in Bayesian adaptive trials---over a model parameter space.
+Our goal is to estimate a variety of DOCs and to assess their sensitivity to trial assumptions and design configurations in an efficient manner.
+We take advantage of the spatial correlation throughout the model parameter space to interpolate the parameters of the sampling distribution.
+We model the parameters of the sampling distribution as independent GPs trained over a set of estimates obtained by simulating the trial design over an initial set of model parameter values.

+The main advantage of the proposed approach is that it enables exploration of a variety of operating characteristics as well as adequate uncertainty quantification.
+The methods presented in this article add efficiency to the overall process of collaborative trial design (possibly involving several iterations resulting from proposed changes and extensive explorations) in two ways: first, by reducing the number of simulations required at each iteration of the process following a major change to the design and, second, by eliminating the need for additional simulations if the changes are only through model parameters or decision thresholds.
+This feature is showcased in Section~\ref{Sec:PO}, where the probabilities of stopping early for superiority or futility are estimated for a variety of decision thresholds with no additional simulation runs.

-The proposed methods are specifically tailored to the proportional odds model used for the ordinal scale disease progression endpoint that has been commonly used in COVID-19 clinical trials.
+We apply the proposed methods to a hypothetical clinical trial design where an ordinal scale disease progression endpoint is used with the PO model.
 The vector of base risks associated with the levels of the ordinal outcome is defined as a simplex contained within the unit hypercube.
-This results in unique challenges in the design of the initial set of simulations used for training the GPs.
-We have therefore described a specialized design algorithm for this problem.
+This results in unique challenges in the design of the initial set of simulations used for training the GPs and in the exploration of DOCs estimates across the parameter space.
+We describe a specialized design algorithm for this problem.

-To our knowledge, the proposed approach is the first method ever proposed for estimating the DOC in Bayesian adaptive designs beyond simple Monte Carlo simulations.
-Main advantages are enabling exploration of a variety of operating characteristics together with adequate uncertainty quantification.
-This manuscript sets the foundation for development of methods that facilitate the adoption of Bayesian measures for decision-making in clinical trials.
-As a starting point for this line of work, we acknowledge that it has limitations and there remains much room for improvements and further developments.
-Example directions for future work are laid out as follows.